Marker Logo

 this page online

 County.
-Marker is on County Home Road, on the left when traveling west.
+It is on County Home Road, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Bowling Green OH 43402, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Chicken Coop, Wash House, and Wood Shed, 1873 (a few steps from this marker); Cisterns, Ponds, and Privies (a few steps from this marker); Boiler House, 1898 (a few steps from this marker); Gas Plant, 1906 (within shouting distance of this marker); Wood County Museum (within shouting distance of this marker); Lunatic Asylum 1885 (within shouting distance of this marker); a different marker also named The Wood County Museum (within shouting distance of this marker); Pestilence House 1933 (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Chicken Coop, Wash House, and Wood Shed, 1873 (a few steps from this marker); Cisterns, Ponds, and Privies (a few steps from this marker); Boiler House, 1898 (a few steps from this marker); Gas Plant, 1906 (within shouting distance of this marker); Wood County Museum (within shouting distance of this marker); Lunatic Asylum 1885 (within shouting distance of this marker); a different marker also named The Wood County Museum (within shouting distance of this marker); Pestilence House 1933 (within shouting distance of this marker).
 Touch for a list and map of all markers in Bowling Green.

 Ice House, 1905 Marker image.
 Click for full size.

-Photographed By Craig Doda, November 12, 2021
+Photographed by Craig Doda, November 12, 2021

 2. Ice House, 1905 Marker